Dublin–Cork railway line: About

 The line is one of the longest in Ireland at 266.75 km and is used by both InterCity and Commuter services.
 Services to Waterford branch off at Cherryville Junction, after Kildare, and to Westport and Galway after Portarlington.
 Although there are some direct services to Limerick, most services require a change at either Limerick Junction or Ballybrophy (the latter traveling onward via the Limerick-Ballybrophy railway line).
 Services to Tralee via Killarney and Farranfore (for Kerry Airport) run from Mallow.
 Commuter services run on both the South Western Commuter line between Dublin and Kildare or Portlaoise, and Cork Commuter line between Mallow and Cobh.

 Iarnród Éireann, the Irish state railway company, has invested heavily in improving the infrastructure and rolling stock.
 It has had both its track and signalling upgraded in the last few years thanks to funding from the government's National Development Plan - beginning in 1977, the line was upgraded to continuous welded rail, while the introduction of centralised traffic control means that signalling is controlled from a single location at Dublin Connolly station.

 In 2006, the first of 67 new Mark 4 coaches were introduced on the route as part of a €117 million upgrade of rolling stock.
 These seven new 8-car sets provide an hourly service frequency between Dublin and Cork.

 Although Dublin Heuston is the terminus, the line connects to Dublin Connolly via the Phoenix Park Tunnel.
 This route is used for both passenger and freight services, as well as rolling stock movements to the main Iarnród Éireann works at Inchicore, just south of Heuston.
 It is occasionally also used for special passenger services to Dublin Connolly, usually for Gaelic games events at Croke Park.

 History

 Built by the Great Southern and Western Railway (GS&WR), it connects the largest and second largest cities in the state.
 It connects with lines to other destinations, including Galway, Waterford, Westport, Limerick and Tralee.
-Construction began in 1844, when the GS&WR built a line from Kingsbridge Station (now Heuston Station, Dublin) to Cashel in County Tipperary, later extended to Cork.
+Construction began after receiving assent in the Great Southern and Western Railway (Ireland) Act 1844 (7 & 8 Vict. c. c) to build a railway between Dublin and Cashel with a branch to Carlow in 1844, and the GS&WR opened the line from Kingsbridge Station (now Heuston Station, Dublin) to Carlow on 4 August 1846.

+The company received permission to extend the line towards Cork and Limerick in the Great Southern and Western Railway (Ireland) (Extension to Cork and Limerick) Act 1845 (8 & 9 Vict. c. cxxiv), reaching the northern Cork suburbs at a temporary terminus in 1847, and would later reach the city centre following the completion of the Cork railway tunnel in 1855.
 Amalgamations between the GS&WR and other smaller railway companies in the south led to the line gaining connections to other population centres.
 A branch from Portarlington to Athlone was built to connect with the Midland Great Western Railway to Galway.